 The book is now out of print, and no ebook exists.
-For now, you can view the entire book for free online as a 4 Meg PDF file.
-For repeated reading sessions, you'd do well to save this PDF file to your local disk.
-I hope to put together a commercial ebook version in 2015.
-And you can buy used or remaindered copies via Abe Books.
+For now, you can browse the entire book for free online as a 4 Meg PDF file.
+I hope to get the paperback republished in 2015 or 2016, with an ebook version going on sale as well.

 We're presently in the midst of a third intellectual revolution.
 The first came with Newton: the planets obey physical laws.
 The second came with Darwin: biology obeys genetic laws.
 In today’s third revolution, were coming to realize that even minds and societies emerge from interacting laws that can be regarded as computations.
 Everything is a computation.